-Mobility partners should discuss how validation and recognition takes place and who is responsible for these tasks.
-To support the development of mutual trust it is important to agree these procedures before the mobility takes place and to include this information in the Learning Agreement.
+Mobility partners discuss and decide how the verification and recognition process takes place and who is responsible for those tasks before mobility.
+In order to promote mutual trust development, it is important that these procedures be adopted before mobility takes place and that this information be included in the Learning Agreement (or depending on the arrangements contained in the Agreement).